cloudyuga/helperscripts/SecureDockerwithTLS/README.md

 ## Self signed SSL certificate generator and Configure Docker remote API with TLS.

-###About
-  Scripts are provided by CloudYuga Technology Pvt.
-Ltd.

 ### How to use this script?

 Step 1: Need to install openssl, git and its dependencies.If already then don't do.